10 Best Herbal Decoctions For Infection

 echinacea purpurea decoction

-Echinacea purpurea, commonly known as purple coneflower, is a popular herbal remedy used to support the immune system and combat infections.
+Echinacea purpurea, commonly known as purple coneflower, is a popular herbal remedy used to support the immune system and reduce the duration of infections.

 hypericum perforatum decoction

-Hypericum perforatum, commonly known as St. John's wort, is traditionally used in herbal medicine for its potential antimicrobial properties.
+Hypericum perforatum, commonly known as St. John's Wort, is a herbal plant that has been traditionally used for its potential antimicrobial properties.

 cinnamomum verum decoction